buddhist-uni/buddhist-uni.github.io/library.md

 Find a topic that interests you in the [topic index]({% link tags.html %}) or simply start from the top ([at "_Buddhism_")]({% link _tags/buddhism.md %}) and then explore by clicking on the "[Subtopic](/tags/buddhism#children)" links at the bottom of the page.
 (Note that individual items in the library may appear in multiple bibliographies if tagged with multiple subjects.)

 ### [<i class="fas fa-medal"></i> Timeline]({% link highlights.html %})
 Here you'll find the latest and greatest publications in the library sorted by year.
-And to stay up-to-date, subscribe to [the blog]({% link blog.md %}).
+And to stay up-to-date, subscribe to [the newsletter]({% link blog.md %}), [the RSS Feed](/feed/content.xml), or [Twitter](https://www.twitter.com/buddhistuni).

 ### [<i class="fas fa-search"></i> Search]({% link search.html %})
 Type in what you're looking for and see what comes up!